Kalebu/Learn-Python-by-Building-100-Projects/README.md

 2. Web DevelopMent
 3. Game Development
 	1. Simple Drawing App with turtle
-	2. Guessing Ga
+	2. Guessing Game with Tkinter
 	3. A Snake Game with Pygame
 4. Web Scraping
-	1. Scraping
+	1. Building A Spider to scrap quotes from a website
 5. Desktop Applications
 	1. Building A Music Player with Python
 6. CLIs and Automation